5 MIN READ

 When Will My USCIS Case Status Be Approved?

-The top question on your mind is probably regarding the processing time for your USCIS case.
+The top question on your mind is probably regarding the processing time for your USCIS case, no matter if it is for immigrant visas, labor certification, the green card lottery, family-member sponsors, or any other USCIS forms or work visas regarding your immigration status.
 While it can take from months to years for a resolution, it ultimately depends on the type of form you submitted.

 Check out the expected processing times for each form on the USCIS website.